FluxML/MLJFlux.jl/docs/src/common_workflows/live_training/notebook.md

 Note that the wrapped model sets aside some data on which to make out-of-sample estimates of the loss, which is how `validation_losses` are calculated.
-But if we use `mach` to make predictions on new input features, these are based on retraing the model on *all* provided data.
+But if we use `mach` to make predictions on new input features, these are based on retraining the model on *all* provided data.

 ````@example live_training